Click to Rate and Give Feedback

 </ItemGroup>

-For more information, see How to: Build All Files in a Directory Except One.
+For more information, see How to: Exclude Files from the Build.

-Items may contain metadata in addition to the information gathered from the Include and Exclude attributes.
-This metadata can be used by tasks that require more information about items, or to batch tasks and targets.
-For more information on batching, see MSBuild Batching.
+Items may contain metadata in addition to the information in the Include and Exclude attributes.
+This metadata can be used by tasks that require more information about the items or to batch tasks and targets.
+For more information, see Batching.

 <ItemGroup>